Items filtered by date: July 2025

 Peripheral Vascular Disease – can restrict the blood flow to the feet, and often times lead to amputation of the feet.

-If you have any questions please feel free to contact our offices located in Forest Lane and West Kiest Boulevard Dallas, TX .
+If you have any questions please contact our offices located in Forest Lane and West Kiest Boulevard Dallas, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.